 El Gordo de Navidad Syndicate Review

-El Gordo de Navidad, or the El Gordo Spanish Christmas lottery as it's better known outside of Spain, is a monster lottery draw of insane proportions.
+The El Gordo Spanish Christmas lottery (as it's better known outside of Spain) is a monster lottery draw of insane proportions.

 But it's usually a huge pain in the backside to play.

 Partly because the ticketing system is a little more complex than most lottery games, but also because you can only officially buy tickets from a lottery retailer in Spain.

 And unfortunately many online ticket sellers take advantage of that.
 So prices tend to be ridiculous because players don't realise what they are actually buying.

 Which brings us to the El Gordo de Navidad syndicate from 'Play Lottery'.